pachyderm/pachyderm/doc/docs/master/reference/config_spec.md

 #### Cluster name

-The name of the underlying kubernetes cluster, extracted from the kubernetes context.
+The name of the underlying Kubernetes cluster, extracted from the Kubernetes context.

 #### Auth info

-The name of the underlying kubernetes cluster's auth credentials, extracted from the kubernetes context.
+The name of the underlying Kubernetes cluster's auth credentials, extracted from the Kubernetes context.

 #### Namespace

-The underlying kubernetes cluster's namespace, extracted from the kubernetes context.
+The underlying Kubernetes cluster's namespace, extracted from the Kubernetes context.

 #### Cluster ID

-The pachyderm cluster ID - used to ensure we're running operations on the expected cluster.
+The pachyderm cluster ID that is used to ensure the operations run on the expected cluster.

 #### Port forwarders

-A mapping of service name -> local port.
-This field is populated when running explicit port forwarding (`pachctl port-forward`), so that subsequent `pachctl` operations know to use the explicit port forwarder.
+A mapping of `service name -> local port`.
+This field is populated when you run explicit port forwarding (`pachctl port-forward`), so that subsequent `pachctl` operations know to use the explicit port forwarder.

-This field will be removed when the `pachctl port-forward` operation completes, but note that you may need to manually delete the field from your config if the process was killed being being able to do so.
+This field is removed when the `pachctl port-forward` operation completes.
+You might need to manually delete the field from your config if the process failed to remove the field automatically.